ap-actual/vor-nav/README.md

 P_{n,n} = (I_{9x9} - KH) * P_{n,n-1} * (I_{9x9} - KH)^T + K * R * K
 $$

+### Altitude Measurement Update

+The VOR measurements only update the latitude and longitude of the aircraft, so a second measurement update was required for altitude.
+This was assuming a constant altimeter update within the aircraft.
+The innovation was the difference between the true altitude and the estimated altitude.
+The Jacobian of the H matrix is calculated numerically with perturbations, and an altitude measurement noise of 50 ft is applied in the Kalman filter update equations.

 ## Results
 The trajectory used for this demonstration was a commercial flight from San Diego to Sacramento.
 Throughout the trajectory, the Aircraft came into range of 27 unique VORs, and had constant coverage of at least 2 VORs.